florianjuengermann/tum-nwerc-selection/README.md

 For running the tool use `python3 main.py`.
 The current ranking will be printed to the console.
 The `runbot.py` file is used to host a Telegram bot for which Telegram API keys are needed.

+Atcoder now requires to be logged in to fetch the rankings.
+Therfore you need to provide valid login credentials in the file `.atcoder_config.txt`.
+The first line should contain the username, the second line the password.

 ## Contribution
 Please feel free to contribute to the project by creating a pull request.